⚠️ We are currently updating our 2021/22 tax guidance across the website

 You can find more information on the taxation of savings income in our savings and tax section.

-If you want to claim tax back, in the first instance, look at our tax basics section.
+If you want to claim tax back, look at our tax basics section.

 We also have information to assist you in working out what tax rate applies to you.